Analysis of Multiple Long-Run Relations in Panel Data Models: Monte Carlo Evidence

 \begin{flushleft}

 Notes: For $r_{0}=0,$ (panel A) there are 3 experiments: with low, medium and high serial correlation in first-difference VAR(1)\ model.
-These experiments are reported in Table MS2 in the online MC supplement.
-For $ r_{0}=1,$ (panel B) and $r_{0}=2$ (panel C) there are 8 VAR(1) experiments differing in terms of the error distributions (Gaussian or chi-square), fit (high or low), and speed of convergence towards long run (moderate or low).
-These experiments are reported in Tables MS8 to MS11 (for $r_{0}=1$) and Tables MS24 and MS27 (for $r_{0}=2$) in the online MC supplement.
+For $r_{0}=1,$ (panel B) and $r_{0}=2$ (panel C) there are 8 VAR(1) experiments differing in terms of the error distributions (Gaussian or chi-square), fit (high or low), and speed of convergence towards long run (moderate or low).
 Lag order for the computation of Johansen's trace statistics is set equal to the true lag order for the VAR.
-See Subsection \ref{DGPsubsection} for summary of the design, and Section \ref{Sup_MCd} in the online supplement for complete description.
 All experiments based on $R=2,000$ MC replications.
+Results for individual Monte Carlo experiments are available from the authors upon request.
+A summary of the different MC designs is given in Subsection \ref{DGPsubsection}, with a detailed account of the data generating processes provided in Section \ref{Sup_MCd} of the supplement. \end{flushleft}